 The cash crops are mainly grown in regions with a temperate, subtropical or tropical climate.
 Rhodiola rosea is a cash crop grown in the arctic climate, which is an exception.

-Talking about the regions of cultivation; Africa, Australia, Italy, United States and Vietnam are the countries where cash crops are cultivated.
+Regarding the cultivation regions, Africa, Australia, Italy, the United States and Vietnam are the countries where cash crops are cultivated.

 Many farmers depend upon the production of cash crops to sustain their livelihood.
 With a higher productivity rate and high yields, cash crops face the issue of low tariffs and trade barriers globally.

-Due to this, the issue of import and export arises which in turn affects the economic growth of some nations.
+Due to this, the issue of import and export arises, affecting some nations’ economic growth.

 The world’s major food supply comes from food crops.
-These crops are generally grown by the farmers for personal consumption and also to maintain national food security.
-Cereals, legumes, vegetables, fruits, herbs etc. are examples of food crop.
+These crops are grown by the farmers for personal consumption and also to maintain national food security.
+Cereals, legumes, vegetables, fruits, herbs, etc., are food crops.

-Food crops are cultivated in almost all types of climate across the world.
-After the crop production, these are generally sold out in the local markets only.
+Food crops are cultivated in almost all types of climates across the world.
+After the crop production, these are sold out in the local markets only.
 These crops are the main source of human food as well as livestock.

-The produce is low, therefore any specific policies are not needed for the management of these crops.
-But there is a need to keep a check on pollution, licensing and over-harvesting of the crops for a better yield.
+The produce is low.
+Therefore, any specific policies are not needed to manage these crops.
+But there is a need to check pollution, licensing and over-harvesting of the crops for a better yield.

-Environmental, as well as climate changes, pose a great threat to the rate of production throughout the world.
-In order to fight these destructive phenomena, developmental steps to predict the changes in the quality of food crops need to be undertaken.
+Environmental and climate changes pose a great threat to the rate of production throughout the world.
+To fight these destructive phenomena, developmental steps to predict the changes in the quality of food crops need to be undertaken.

-- Cash crops are cultivated for commercial purposes or earning money for the sake of living, whereas Food crops are cultivated for domestic consumption purposes.
+- Cash crops are cultivated for commercial purposes or earning money for the sake of living, whereas Food crops are cultivated for domestic consumption.

-- Cash crops are sold out in the local as well as the International market, but the food crops are sold out in the local market only.
+- Cash crops are sold out in the local and International markets, but the food crops are sold in the local market only.

-- The capital requirement in the case of the cash crops is high as compared to the food crops.
+- The capital requirement in the case of cash crops is high as compared to food crops.

-- Complex farming is done for getting higher yields of cash crops, while food crops are cultivated through the simple farming technique.
+- Complex farming is done to get higher yields of cash crops, while food crops are cultivated through the simple farming technique.

-- There are a number of risks involved in the process of production of cash crops, whereas the food crops do not face many risks.
+- There are several risks involved in producing cash crops, whereas food crops do not face many risks.

 - A high rate of crop productivity is the aim of cash crop production.
 But food crop production does not need a very high productivity rate.

-- Several policies are set for the management of cash crops, while the food crops need no such policies as productivity is lower.
+- Several policies are set for managing cash crops, while the food crops need no such policies as productivity is lower.